Uncertainty relations and fluctuation theorems for Bayes nets

-I would like to thank Kangqiao Liu, Jan Korbel and Artemy Kolchinsky for helpful discussion.
-This work was supported by the Santa Fe Institute, Grant No. CHE-1648973 from the US National Science Foundation and Grant No. FQXi-RFP-IPW-1912 from the FQXi foundation.
-The opinions expressed in this paper are those of the author and do not necessarily reflect the view of the National Science Foundation.
+\textit{Acknowledgements.--- } I would like to thank Kangqiao Liu, Jan Korbel and Artemy Kolchinsky for helpful discussion.
+This work was supported by the Santa Fe Institute, Grant No. CHE-1648973 from the US NSF and Grant No. FQXi-RFP-IPW-1912 from the FQXi foundation.
+The opinions expressed in this paper are mine and do not necessarily reflect the view of the NSF.